leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: uveitis-treatment_general-retina
 - How is uveitis treated?
+- is uveitis curable
+- must i do surgery for uveitis
+- is an operation needed for uveitis
+- can medicine cure uveitis
+- what is the cure for uveitis
+- how to prevent uveitis
+- how to stop uveitis
 - What is the treatment for uveitis?
 - Can uveitis go away without treatment?
 - Do I need eyedrops for uveitis?